Trump signs revised travel ban, exempts Iraqis

-WASHINGTON: US President Donald Trump signed a revised ban on refugees and on travelers from six Muslim-majority nations Monday, scaling back the order to exempt Iraqis and permanent US residents.
+WASHINGTON, D.C.: US President Donald Trump signed a revised ban on refugees and on travelers from six Muslim-majority nations on Monday (Tuesday in Manila), scaling back the order to exempt Iraqis and permanent US residents.

 With his first attempt frozen by federal courts, Trump signed a second order suspending refugee admissions for 120 days and halting new visas for travelers from Syria, Iran, Libya, Somalia, Yemen and Sudan.